 To truly advance our knowledge of the status and resilience of Atlantic ecosystems, we need to map their geomorphology, ecology and biology at a range of scales.
 But with an area of over 100 million km2 and an average water depth of around 3600 m, the challenge of mapping Atlantic ecosystems at multiple scales is vast.

-Through its extensive expedition programme, iAtlantic will deploy state-of-the-art autonomous equipment and instrumentation to map key deep-ocean ecosystems in selected study regions in the South and North Atlantic to address some of the critical data gaps.
-This flood of new data will be processed using innovative artificial intelligence and machine learning techniques, and combined with existing datasets to extend the overall mapping coverage of the Atlantic.
-Predictive habitat modelling techniques will then be applied to extrapolate species and biodiversity observations up to regional and global scales, enabling us to expand our understanding of ecosystem distribution, status and resilience from local scale to full Atlantic scale.
+Through its extensive expedition programme, iAtlantic has deployed state-of-the-art autonomous equipment and instrumentation to map key deep-ocean ecosystems in selected study regions in the South and North Atlantic to address some of the critical data gaps.
+This flood of new data has been processed using new imaging and analysis approaches for marine species detection and classification (Deliverable 2.4), and combined with existing datasets to extend the overall mapping coverage of the Atlantic.
+Predictive habitat modelling techniques have then been applied to extrapolate species and biodiversity observations up to regional and global scales, enabling us to expand our understanding of ecosystem distribution, status and resilience from local scale to full Atlantic scale.

-At a regional scale, habitat maps will be developed for each of the 12 iAtlantic study areas.
-In selected areas, this will be complemented by extensive water column sampling, high-resolution 3D seafloor mapping, and seafloor image surveys.
-Genetic material from plankton and sediment samples will provide a source of genetic material for eDNA mapping – a new technique that has promising potential for biodiversity mapping. iAtlantic will test this technique to understand the differences between eDNA-based biodiversity measures relative to image-based biodiversity measures over the same regions.
+At a regional scale, habitat maps have been developed for each of the 12 iAtlantic study areas.
+In selected areas, this has been complemented by extensive water column sampling, high-resolution 3D seafloor mapping, and seafloor image surveys.
+Genetic material from plankton and sediment samples has provide the source material for eDNA mapping – a new technique that has promising potential for biodiversity mapping. iAtlantic has tested this technique to understand the differences between eDNA-based biodiversity measures relative to image-based biodiversity measures over the same regions.

 Key objectives: